 - Company email login information and instructions

 - Technical support contact information

-- The physical layout of office, including a floor plan and location of bathrooms, coffee, and snacks
+- The physical layout of the office, including a floor plan and location of bathrooms, coffee, and snacks

 - Contact list of your regular vendors